Children’s Mercy researchers hit big milestone, helping kids with rare diseases - NewsBreak

 Imagine you have a sick child, and the doctors don’t have a diagnosis.
 The work happening inside the Kansas City Research Institute is getting more answers for families.
 In fact, 1,000 families have now received answers.

-“No one else in the world is doing this right now,” said Dr. Thomas Curran, the institute’s executive director and chief scientific officer.KC-area pharmacy holding weekly vaccine clinic with bad flu season predicted
+“No one else in the world is doing this right now,” said Dr. Thomas Curran, the institute’s executive director and chief scientific officer.Trending: News coming on St. Louis XFL team first game

 In 2019, Tomi Pastinen, director of Children’s Mercy Kansas City Genomic Medicine Center, started the Genomic Answers for Kids program, a first-of-its-kind place to store pediatric data.